core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 This document defines an alternative encoding for data modeled in the YANG data modeling language.
 As such, this encoding does not contribute any new security issues in addition to those identified for the specific protocol or context for which it is used.

 To minimize security risks, software on the receiving side SHOULD reject all messages that do not comply to the rules of this document and reply with an appropriate error message to the sender.

+When SIDs are in use, the interpretation of encoded data not only relies on having the right YANG modules, but also on having the right SID mapping information.
+Management and evolution of that mapping information therefore requires the same care as the management and evolution of the YANG modules themselves.
+The procedures in
+{{-core-sid}} are RECOMMENDED for this purpose.

 # IANA Considerations